JunioCesarFerreira/simlab-problem-editor/README.md

 - define the problem region
 - place the sink node
 - place and edit candidate fixed-node positions
+- place and edit target points for coverage-oriented instances
 - design mobile-node trajectories visually
 - inspect communication reach through a connectivity overlay
 - measure distances directly on the scene